 In this post, I want to talk about how to cope with loneliness.
 There is a silent epidemic that is gnawing away at our existence.
 An epidemic that has always been present since the arrival of sin, but which is not talked about.
 An epidemic that has grown as a product of COVID-19, and its effects will continue for generations.
 I am talking about the epidemic of loneliness.

-Loneliness is defined as that feeling of being alone or lack of social connection.
+Loneliness is defined as the feeling of being alone or lacking social connection.
 It is a state of deep anguish.
 Neuroscientists identify loneliness as a state of hypervigilance connected to our limbic system.
-Loneliness is the subjective feeling of having less affection and closeness than we would desire in the intimate or relational areas.
+Loneliness is the feeling of having less affection and closeness than we would desire in the intimate or relational areas.

 In Kansas City, there was an advertisement that said the following: “I will hear you talk for 30 minutes without making any comment for $5.”

 It sounds like a hoax to you, right?
 But the person who made the advertisement meant it.
 Did someone call?
 You bet!
 It was not long before this person received 10 to 20 calls per day.
 The pain of loneliness was so strong that some people were willing to try anything for half an hour in the company of a stranger.

 The truth is that loneliness is an epidemic that is not talked about and has grown to astronomical proportions due to the mandatory isolation we’re living in.
 If before the COVID-19 pandemic arrived, the statistics reflected a dreary reality, can you imagine the situation we are experiencing right now when hospitals and places for the elderly forbid visiting relatives or those who are hospitalized?

 When do people who live alone have to maintain social distance?
 Parks and schools closed, without sports, without public events.
 Everything closed.
 This is unprecedented for those who already normally lived alone.
 Being alone in their isolation is perceived as torture.
 This is the reason why we need to learn how to cope with loneliness.